VideoGPT

 Active knowledge system

-• Usable across videos, documents, Pages, portals, and embeds
+• Usable across videos, documents, Galleries, Pages, Tube, and embeds

 Not because videos literally become rows in a database, but because the library becomes structured enough to be searched, queried, and navigated like one.